Ghezaielm/Antibody_Structure_Prediction/README.md

 ![alt text](https://github.com/Ghezaielm/Antibody_Structure_Prediction/blob/master/src/img1.jpeg)
 ## Organization:

+### Data:
+As an exemple, we choosed two HIV gp160 specific BnAb structures.

 ### Parser:
-It reads provided PDB file in order to fetch AA sequences as well as X,Y,Z coordinates.
+It reads provided PDB filed in order to fetch AA sequences as well as X,Y,Z coordinates.
 Torsion angles are computed along the sequence (phi,psi,tau,theta).
 Since the first one is incomplete at the extremities of the protein sequence and since the last two are computed in 3/4 AA long windows, protein sequences are trimmed accordingly.